mikaere66/RainbowSP/README.md

 **How it works**:

-The rainbow and dance sequences are based on a bash script originally [shared on XDA-Developers forum by nixx-X1](https://tinyurl.com/XDA-Developers){:target="_blank" rel="noopener"} way back in 2013.
+The rainbow and dance sequences are based on a bash script originally [shared on XDA-Developers forum by nixx-X1](https://tinyurl.com/XDA-Developers){:target="_blank"} way back in 2013.

 Basically, the individual commands from that script are stored here in a database, then called upon in a variety of ways, depending on the chosen effect.